-Hungarian museum coordinators and implementers of project “Museum and library development for everyone” explored best practices and volunteering of service oriented museums in the Netherlands.
+Hungarian museum coordinators and implementers of project “Museum and library development for everyone” explored best practices and volunteering of service oriented museums in the Netherlands in may this year (2019).
 Several renowned museums were visited during the five-day study tour (Amsterdam Museum, Anna Frank House, EYE Filmmuseum, Rijksmuseum, Van Gogh Museum, Hermitage Amsterdam, Verzetsmuseum, Oude Kerk, Scheepvaartmuseum).
 Coordinators Emese Joó and Franciska Hajdu were interviewed about their experience.

 What did you find the most unusual and instructive about the Dutch museums you visited, and why?

 Emese Joó: Dutch museums are not only life-like, but they are really alive.
 They live in, and together with the permanently changing Dutch society, which supports museums and at the same time takes inspiration from them.
 One of the visible sign of this was that current issues, and social reality are detectable in every detail of the museum, and interconnections are presented in an effortless and natural, but a duly justified way, by which the interpretation of the past and present becomes easy and enjoyable for visitors.

 Photos: Emese Joó